Being a volunteer for the Humane Society of Genesee County is one of the most important jobs you can have.

 - A copy of your medical insurance card

-- A completed application (submitted 7 days prior to orientation date)
+- A completed application (submitted 7 days prior to orientation date).
+Please click the link below to print out a copy, or stop in and pick one up.

 Failure to turn in all required documents at the same time will automatically dismiss you from being a volunteer.

-After applications are reviewed, you will receive a letter/email/phone call of confirmation with the final details of attending orientation.
+After applications are reviewed, you will receive a letter of confirmation with the final details of attending orientation.
 For safety and liability purposes, we reserve the right to deny volunteer applications submitted to HSGC.
+The orientations are held in the morning, and your time will be confirmed upon receiving your confirmation letter.

 For any additional questions, contact us at: email@example.com